Knitting Supplies: Detailed List of Products for the Beginner Knitter

 Knitting Needles

 The most obvious tool that a knitter will need is a pair of knitting needles.
 Don’t get knitting and crocheting confused.
-Knitters use two needles to knit, whereas crochet is done with one hook.
+Knitters use two needles to knit, whereas crocheters use one hook.

-There are many different types of knitting needles on the market today that choosing the right one may seem confusing.
-Before you purchase that first pair of needles, read through this section thoroughly.
+With many different types of knitting needles available on the market today, choosing the right one can be confusing.
+Before you purchase that first pair of needles, read through this section.
 You may find that you save quite a bit of money in the long run.

 Four basic kinds of needles

-There are three basic types of needles, but there is much variety, even within these three types.
-The three types of knitting needles are straight, circular, double-pointed and cable needles.
+There are four basic types of needles, with a wide variety even within these four categories.
+The four types of knitting needles are straight, circular, double-pointed, and cable needles.

 Straight needles